nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/manual-setup.md

 Configure the HTML5 ASP.NET Web Forms Report Viewer ReportSource using Visual Studio Property Grid.
                 For this you can use the  "Product Catalog.trdp" report file (Prerequisites).

->tip If you use a UriReportSource, the Identifier must point to a TRDP/TRDX file's path that will be mapped to the                        folder used by the [T:Telerik.Reporting.Services.WebApi.ReportFileResolver]()                        in the Reporting REST service implementation.
+>tip If you use a UriReportSource, the Identifier must point to a TRDP/TRDX file's path that will be mapped to the                        folder used by the [ReportFileResolver](/reporting/api/Telerik.Reporting.Services.WebApi.ReportFileResolver)                        in the Reporting REST service implementation.

 >tip Verify the modified settings are written in the markup.
 If not, the viewer will use the default settings visible in Visual Studio                    Property Grid